DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/details-of-cbow-and-skip-gram-model/cbow-model-with-multi-word-context/update-equations-for-hidden-to-output-and-input-to-hidden-weights.md

-# Update equation for the hidden-to-output weights
+# Backward Pass

 Derek 03/09/2018

+## Update equation for the hidden-to-output weights

 The update equation for the hidden-to-output weights is derived as